Thursday, May 2, 2013

 And here's a reader question many will find quite useful.
 How does one peacefully handle telling fallen away Catholic family members, that they should not receive the Eucharist while attending the Sacrament of First Holy Communion?
 Fr.
 John Bartunek, LC responds with some practical and kind suggestions.

 The month of May is the time when we Catholics traditionally celebrate our Blessed Mother.
 Here are a few of our favorite May Marian feasts, perfect if you’re looking for a special way to honor Mother Mary this month.
-And Sunday is Mothers Day.
+And next Sunday is Mothers Day.
 Cheryl Dickow shares a reflection about the blessings she has received from her now 70-year-old mother through the years.
-Chastity Brown talsk about the happiness and challenges she went through as she celebrated her very first Mother's Day.
+Chastity Brown talks about the happiness and challenges she went through as she celebrated her very first Mother's Day.
 Then my friend Raoul Pascual shares a special Mothers Day list of reflections he calls "Somebody said..."

 And to all the mothers out there, you know that you are priceless in the eyes of your family.
 However, you are also valuable.
 According to this one study, the services you provide your family is worth a lot of money if you were actually compensated for them.
 And what's the magic number?
 A full-time stay-at-home mother would earn $134,121 a year if paid for all her work, an amount similar to a top U.S. ad executive, a marketing director or a judge.